Pearl White: Career

 She began performing with the Diemer Theater Company while in her second year of high school.
 Against the wishes of her father, White dropped out of school, and in 1907, she went on the road with the Trousedale Stock Company, working evening shows while keeping her day job to help support her family.
-She was soon able to join the company full-time, touring through the American Midwest.
+She soon joined the company full-time, touring through the American Midwest.

 White played minor roles for several years, when she was spotted by the Powers Film Company in New York.
-She claimed she had also performed in Cuba for a time under the name Miss Mazee, singing American songs in a dance hall.
+She claimed she had performed in Cuba for a time under the name Miss Mazee, singing American songs in a dance hall.
 Her travels as a singer also took her to South America.

 In 1910, White had trouble with her throat, and her voice began to fail from the nightly theatrical performances.
 She made her debut in films that year, starring in a series of one-reel dramas and comedies for Pat Powers in the Bronx.
 It was at Powers Films that White honed her skills at physical comedy and stunt work.
 She became a popular player with the company and caught the attention of Pathé Frères.

-In 1910, White was offered a role by Pathé Frères in The Girl From Arizona, the French company's first American film produced at their new studio in Bound Brook, New Jersey.
-She then worked at Lubin Studios in 1911 and several other of the independents, until the Crystal Film Company in Manhattan gave her top billing in a number of slapstick comedy shorts from 1912 to 1914.
+In 1910, White was offered a role by Pathé Frères in The Girl from Arizona, the French company's first American film produced at their studio in Bound Brook, New Jersey.
+She then worked at Lubin Studios in 1911 and several other of the independent studios, until the Crystal Film Company in Manhattan gave her top billing in a number of slapstick comedy shorts from 1912 to 1914.
 White then took a vacation in Europe.
 Upon her return, she signed with Eclectic Film Company, a subsidiary of Pathé in 1914.

 Pathé director Louis J. Gasnier offered her the starring role in film serial The Perils of Pauline, based on a story by playwright Charles W. Goddard.
-The film features the central character, Pauline, in a story involving considerable action, which the athletic Pearl White proved ideally suited for.
+The film features the central character Pauline in a story involving considerable action, for which the athletic Pearl White proved ideally suited.
 The Perils of Pauline consisted of 20 two-reel episodes that were released weekly.
-The serial proved to be a hit with audiences and made White a major celebrity; she was soon earning $1,750 a week.
-She followed this with an even bigger box office hit, The Exploits of Elaine (1914–1915).
+The serial proved to be a hit with audiences and made White a major celebrity; she soon was earning $1,750 per week.
+She followed this serial with an even bigger box-office hit: The Exploits of Elaine (1914–1915).